 Figure 44 - How do you usually travel to the library you use most frequently?
 (Q5) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service Figure 45 - Do you have access to the internet?
-(Q6) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service Figure 46 - Where respondents live (Q2) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service would use another library and had used a tier 4 library in the last 12 months respondents who would not use another service Figure 55 - Other reasons for not being able to use another service (Q13) - Individual/family respondents who would not use another service and are tier 4 library users service because they were unable to travel Figure 58 - Gender (Q30) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service because they were unable to travel Figure 59 - Age group (Q27) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service because they were unable to travel
+(Q6) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service Figure 46 - Where respondents live (Q2) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service one of the following alternative services instead? $(Q12) - Individual/family respondents whowould use another library and had used a tier 4 library in the last 12 months$ Individual/family respondents who would not use another service Figure 54 - If you answered 'none of these' in question 12, which of the following best explain why you would not be able to use one of our other services listed?
+(Q13) - Individual/ family respondents who would not use another service and are tier 4 library users Figure 56 - Have you used any of the following libraries in the last 12 months, or has someone else used any of them on your behalf?
+(Q11) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service because they were unable to travel Figure 57 - Where respondents live (Q2) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service because they were unable to travel Figure 58 - Gender (Q30) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service because they were unable to travel Figure 59 - Age group (Q27) - Individual/family respondents who had used a tier 4 library in the last 12 months and would not be able to use an alternative service because they were unable to travel